Ralsumaydi/Rashid-Ali-Alsumaydi/README.md

 # Question
 * The goal is to do exploratory data analysis (EDA) to answer these questions :

-1.What is the most gender is exposed to be Cardiovascular Disease that has?
+1. What is the most gender is exposed to be Cardiovascular Disease that has?

-2.Is there a relationship between smoking and getting Cardiovascular Disease?
+2. Is there a relationship between smoking and getting Cardiovascular Disease?

-3.Is there a relationship between age and getting Cardiovascular Disease?
+3. Is there a relationship between age and getting Cardiovascular Disease?

-4.what is the age that has the most patient number of Cardiovascular Disease?
+4. what is the age that has the most patient number of Cardiovascular Disease?

-5.How many Smokers and Non-Smokers do not have a Cardiovascular Disease?
+5. How many Smokers and Non-Smokers do not have a Cardiovascular Disease?

-6.How many Smokers and Non-Smokers have a Cardiovascular Disease?
+6. How many Smokers and Non-Smokers have a Cardiovascular Disease?

-7.Is their a relationship between doing physical activity and not having a Cardiovascular Disease?
+7. Is their a relationship between doing physical activity and not having a Cardiovascular Disease?

-8.Is there a relationship between being overweight and having Cardiovascular Disease?
+8. Is there a relationship between being overweight and having Cardiovascular Disease?

-9.How many cholesterol patients have a Cardiovascular and at what level they are?
+9. How many cholesterol patients have a Cardiovascular and at what level they are?

-10.What is the cholesterol level that has a large number of Cardiovascular Disease?
+10. What is the cholesterol level that has a large number of Cardiovascular Disease?

-11.How many alcoholics are Cardiovascular Disease?
+11. How many alcoholics are Cardiovascular Disease?

 # Tools:
 *Libraries: pandas, numpy, matplotlib, geopandas, geopy, plotly_express .